 HVAC Air filters are our best defense against pollen, dust, pet dander, etc. circulating in our indoor areas.
 But air filters also provide a defense against any larger objects that could be pulled into the system, such as loose insulation, which could create a fire risk.
 Not changing air filters regularly will not only create more nastiness in the air, but it leads to conditions that foster mold or bacteria growth, and can cause unnecessary strain on the HVAC system.
 This can lead to future ac repair costs.

-Clogged air filters are the number one cause of HVAC system failures.
-The job of the air filter is to collect all dirt, hair, dust, mold, etc. When the filter is not changed, the air cannot pass through it readily, as it is designed to do.
+Believe it or not, clogged air filters are the number one cause of HVAC system failures.
+The job of the air filter is to collect all dirt, hair, dust, mold, etc. Failure in changing air filters regularly can cause hindering of the air passing through freely, as it is designed to do.

-*The build up of debris on the air filter itself can provide a space for moisture build up, which provides the perfect environment for mold and bacteria to grow.
+– When the air can’t travel out of the furnace, heat pump, or air conditioner the system could possibly overheat or freeze up.
+Basically, the unit will run, costing you the same amount of gas/oil, but causing no change in the indoor temperature.– The build up of debris on the air filter itself can provide a space for moisture to build up, which provides the perfect environment for mold and bacteria to grow.
 Not only do these make an even harder barrier for air to flow through, but if the growth is on the wrong side of the filter, it will introduce all that growth into the indoor air, possibly making you sick.